|Quarterly Escape Report

 | previous | 1 of 6 | next

 |Download/view a PDF version of this publication formatted for printing.
 (626 KB)|

-This report provides information for the first quarter (July 2014 – September 2014) of Fiscal Year 2014-15 in reference to attempted escapes, escapes and recaptures from Florida’s correctional facilities.
+This report provides information for the second quarter (October 2014 – December 2014) of Fiscal Year 2014-15 in reference to attempted escapes, escapes and recaptures from Florida’s correctional facilities.
 This report summarizes the following:

 For purposes of this report attempted escape and escape are defined as follows:

 An escape is further defined as one of the following levels: